d4rkl04f/VisionWorkshop/readme.md

 - Combine AR.js with A-Frame for rapid augmented reality development
 - AR.js and A-Frame combination with scene adjusted for mobile viewport

+### Machine Learning

+- Drag and drop an image file to see what Watson thinks
+- Move the Watson call to async/await for cleaner usage down the road
+- Search against a Watson custom classifier first, then the default